liuxc123/DDComponent/README.md

 1. State machine container component
 2. Use and to switch the loading, empty and normal views

+### FormItemComponent

+1. Form component, a container component of view
+2. Cells are not reused

 ![](./Images/example.png)

 An example how it